Proxy Transforms

 headers | object | A JavaScript object containing the response headers returned from the destination endpoint |

-An object of the following type must be returned by the response transform function:
+An object of the following type must be returned by the transform function:

 | Attribute | Type | Description |